AlexIoannides/py-readme-snippets/dependencies_and_pipenv.md

 This will install all of the direct project dependencies as well as the development dependencies (the latter a consequence of the `--dev` flag).

-### Running Python, IPython and Jupyter from the Project's Virtual Environment
+### Running Python, IPython and Jupyter Lab from the Project's Virtual Environment

 In order to continue development in a Python environment that precisely mimics the one the project was initially developed with, use Pipenv from the command line as follows,